 Another open source browser alternative might be Google Chrome but they are using some proprietary code and we all know that Google is tracking you (Snowden NSA leaks are just an example).
 At least Chrome is based on Chromium, an open-source browser but there is no stable release version of Chromium and Google is promoting Chrome.
 Firefox source code is completely open source (only the name and logo isn’t, that’s why there was a rebranded version like Iceweasel for Debian GNU/Linux) and is maintained by Mozilla, a non-profit organization.

 I will share a list of some useful addons to improve security and privacy when browsing the Internet so you can control websites instead of being controlled!
+Most of the addons are compatible with Chrome / Chromium too.

 Not everybody know these addons that are making Internet safer so I think it is important to share them: